zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/use-failure-success-hooks.md

 )
 ```

-At the very end of the training pipeline we will execute the notify on success step, but only after all other steps finished - we control it with `after` statement as follows:
+At the very end of the training pipeline, we will execute the `notify_on_success` step, but only after all other steps have finished - we control it with `after` statement as follows:

 ```python
 ...